Tacticode/slate-api/source/index.html.md

 }
 ```

+Returns true if an entity can walk on the specified cell, false otherwise.

 ### hasCellLineOfSight(x, y)

-Returns true if the specified cell does not block the line of sight, false otherwise.

 ```javascript
 var los = hasCellLineOfSight(getPlayerX(), getPlayerY() + 1);